/

-7 Best AI Tools For Literature Review to Save You Months of Research Time
+The 7 Best AI Tools for Literature Review

 Eighteen months.
 That’s how long the average systematic literature review takes to complete (source).